nfox18212/nfox18212.github.io/Lab7_Writeup.md

 # Section 3: Board Layout and Rotation

 The board will be laid out in memory using 7 matrices, and an adjacency list.
 6 of these matrices represent the 6 faces of the cube.
 The final matrix is the display matrix.
 A table will represent the imposed rotation when the character moves between faces, if any.
-The current character's rotation will be stored as an integer value 0-3, representing a rotation of 90 degrees times the integer value.
+The current character's orientation will be stored as an integer value 0-3, representing a rotation of 90 degrees times the integer value.

 Each cell in the matrix will contain the color of that cell.
-When we go to display one of the faces, we will copy the matrix we are displaying into the display matrix, and
+When we go to display one of the faces, we will copy the matrix we are displaying into the display matrix, and we will preform a composition of reflections and transposition based on the character's orientation.

 # Section 4: Movement

+The character will move at a rate of two cells per second.
+When onto a different face of the cube, the display matrix will pull the adjacent two columns from the new face and display them.
+Then, after two game ticks which are half a second have occured, the new face will be fully rendered.

+The orientation of the face will be based on the character's orientation, and only the display face's orientation will change.

 # Section 5: Pausing

+When `sw1` has been hit, the game will go into a blocking loop inside the interrupt after disabling all other interrupts, including the timer.
+This will be done using an `eor` instruction and a `beq` instruction.
+The board will be replaced with a string that simply says "GAME PAUSED" and this will stay for the duration of the pause.

 # Section 6: mdBook Documentation and GitHub pages
+All documentation will be hosted on GitHub pages, publically.
+The docs will be written in Markdown and built in mdBook.

+# Section 7: Project Layout

+The project will be split into multiple files, which each file serving a separate purpose.
+This is to make it so that the code is easy to read and parse without scrolling through chunks of irrelevant information.